"

 Figure 17.21.
 Cruise Ship / Photo Credit: U.S. Department of Interior National Park Service, PD

-ABS does have some rules and guidelines that were written for smaller coastal naval vessels but it is not clear to the author how widely that document is used in place of NAVSEA welding standards which will be discussed later in this chapter.
+ABS does have some rules and guides that were written for smaller coastal naval vessels, but it is not clear how widely that document is used in place of NAVSEA welding standards, which are discussed later in this chapter.

-The cruise ship industry and the fabrication of cruise ships is an industry that has been ongoing in the Seattle area.
-Cruise ships carried 430,000 passengers, with almost half starting and ending their journeys in the Puget Sound (McDowell Group, 2015).
-Figure 17.20 shows a cruise ship visiting a glacier in Alaska.
+The cruise ship tourism and the fabrication of cruise ships are industries that has been ongoing in the Seattle area.
+More than 430,000 passengers from Alaska cruise ships pass through Puget Sound annually, with almost half starting and ending their journeys here (McDowell Group, 2015).

-Tug boats transport a significant amount of cargo between the Puget Sound Area and Alaska (McDowell Group, 2015).
-These tub boats push or pull barges with containers of goods along the coast between the puget sound and Alaska.
+Tug boats transport a significant amount of cargo between the Puget Sound Area and Alaska by pushing or pulling barges with containers of goods (McDowell Group, 2015).
 Tug boats are likely more commonly known for the assistance they provide water craft that can’t easily or safely maneuver in narrow waterways or into port.
+Tug boats come in all sizes, ranging from 50–250 feet in length and having 4,000–22,000 horsepower (Dann Ocean Towing, 2023).

 a tug boat with a black base, and a red and white cabin.
 The tug boat is in a body of water, likely the Puget Sound.
 In the background is a larger ship, probably used for shipping purposes and several sailboats.